What is a Penetration Test?

 - Validating a risk or vulnerability management program’s effectiveness

-- Hardening and building on their overall security posture
+- Hardening and building on your overall security posture

-- Benchmarking their individual assets against industry standards
+- Benchmarking your individual assets against industry standards

 - Independent verification of the security of applications and critical infrastructure